-Your home equity loan should be used for items that increase your home's value, increase your earning power, or otherwise benefit your bottom line.
-It's a great idea to use a home equity loan to remodel your kitchen, for example, or to add an extension to your house.
+You should use a home equity loan for items that increase your home’s value, increase your earning power, or otherwise benefit your bottom line.
+It’s a great idea to use a home equity loan to remodel your kitchen, for example, or to add an extension to your house.
 Those moves have been proven to significantly increase the resale value of homes.

 On the other hand, buying luxury items like expensive sports cars and luxury vacations will not increase the value of your home.
 Those luxuries won’t increase your earning power, either.
 Sure, we all need a little bit of luxury in our lives, but it’s not a good idea to borrow against your home to pay for that luxury.

-If you find yourself planning to take out a home equity loan in order to pay for daily necessities like groceries and clothes, you should take a step back.
-That's not what a home equity loan is for.
+If you find yourself planning to use a home equity loan to pay for daily necessities like groceries and clothes, you should take a step back.
+That’s not what you should use this type of loan for.

 When you take out a home equity loan, you are putting your home on the line.
 No matter how you look at it, a home equity loan carries a huge, built-in risk: if you default on your payments, you could lose your home.